apache/flink-cdc/docs/content/connectors/vitess-cdc.md

 ### Checklist
 * Make sure that the VTGate host and its gRPC port (default is 15991) is accessible from the machine where the Vitess connector is installed
-* Make sure that the VTCtld host and its gRPC port (default is 15999) is accessible from the machine where the Vitess connector is installed

 ### gRPC authentication
 Because Vitess connector reads change events from the VTGate VStream gRPC server, it does not need to connect directly to MySQL instances.